 - Working to elevate the importance of strong and independent emergency management operations in major metropolitan areas.

-- Planning and presenting conferences for the Big City Emergency Managers to share best practices and lessons learned with regard to preventing, protecting against, mitigating, preparing for, and responding to, and recovering from the full range of hazards;
+- Planning meetings for the Big City Emergency Managers to share best practices and lessons learned with regard to preventing, protecting against, mitigating, preparing for, and responding to, and recovering from the full range of hazards;

-- Providing subject matter expertise to government panels, study groups, policy makers, to inform policy decisions, strategies, and guidance that are reflective of the unique qualities of Big Cities;
+- Providing subject matter expertise to government panels, study groups, policy makers, to inform policy decisions, strategies, and guidance that are reflective of the unique qualities of large cities;

 - Supporting research to investigate improvements in the emergency management discipline;

 - Working to cultivate the support and respect of the public for the emergency management profession by promoting a professional standard of excellence;